glennmatthews/cot/README.md

     > cot edit-properties --help
     usage:
       cot edit-properties --help
-      cot [-f] [-v] edit-properties PACKAGE -p KEY1=VALUE1 [KEY2=VALUE2 ...]
+      cot <opts> edit-properties PACKAGE -p KEY1=VALUE1 [KEY2=VALUE2 ...]
                                  [-o OUTPUT]
-      cot [-f] [-v] edit-properties PACKAGE -c CONFIG_FILE [-o OUTPUT] cot [-f] [-v] edit-properties PACKAGE [-o OUTPUT]
+      cot <opts> edit-properties PACKAGE -c CONFIG_FILE [-o OUTPUT] cot <opts> edit-properties PACKAGE [-o OUTPUT]

     Configure environment properties of the given OVF or OVA.
-The user may specify key-value pairs as command-line arguments or may provide a config-file to read from.
+The user may specify key-value pairs as command-line arguments or may provide a config- file to read from.
 If neither are specified, the program will run interactively.

     positional arguments:
       PACKAGE               OVF descriptor or OVA file to edit